DjangoGirls/tutorial/django_models/README.md

             tests.py
             views.py

 After creating an application we also need to tell Django that it should use it.
 We do that in the file `mysite/settings.py`.
-We need to find `INSTALLED_APPS` and add a line `blog` just above `)`.
+We need to find `INSTALLED_APPS` and add two lines: `'mysite',` and `'blog',` just above `)`.
 So the final product should look like this:

     INSTALLED_APPS = (
         'django.contrib.admin',